karthik101/30loops-user-docs/30loops-user-docs/quickstart.rst

         location: git://github.com/30loops/cherrypy-on-30loops.git

 Note that per default, no database gets created.
-If your application needs a databse you should run the following command.
+If your application needs a database you should run the following command. this creates a PostgreSQL database for your app.

 .. code-block:: bash

-    $ thirty create cherryonloops.database
+    $ thirty create cherryonloops.postgres

 This will configure 30loops to provide your app with a database.
 You can change your configuration later using the ``update`` command.
 See the :ref:`client